quintans/eventsourcing/README.md

 # Event Store
 a simple implementation of an event store using only a database

+This an exercise on how we could implement a event store and how this could be used with CQRS.

 ## Introduction

 The implementation is done using a Postgresql database.